ujaira02/mhd-complex-geometries/README.md

 │   └── sdf.py                 Script to compute vessel signed distance functions ├── README.md
-├── LICENCE-GPL3               Licence for the source code └── LICENCE-CC-BY              Licence for the dissertation text and figures
+├── LICENCE-GPL3               Licence for the source code ├── LICENCE-CC-BY              Licence for the dissertation text and figuresce code └── Dissertation.pdf           Available upon request
 ```

 Each test lives in its own translation unit named after the test, for